Warehouse Epoxy Flooring Vancouver BC

 - Traction tuned by zone instead of one texture everywhere

-- System selection based on operations, not generic templates
+- System selection based on real warehouse operations

 Most warehouse floor problems are predictable.
-The fix is usually not “more epoxy” — it is better prep, better zoning, and a build selected for how the warehouse actually operates.
+The fix is usually not just “more epoxy.”
+It is better prep, better zoning, joint repair planning and a build selected for how the warehouse actually operates.

 | Step | What We Do | Why It Matters |